reireymond/ESSENTIALSPPACK/README.md

     * Right-click `setup_windows.ps1` and choose "Run with PowerShell".
     * *OR*, in an Admin terminal, run: `.\setup_windows.ps1`

+---

+## 🔧 Maintenance (Updating Software)

+The main `setup.ps1` script will update all the software listed in the script *when you run it*.

+However, this repository also includes a separate, lightweight script just for daily or weekly maintenance.
+This script will update **all** packages on your system from **both Winget and Chocolatey**.

+1. Navigate into the repository folder.
+2. Run the update script **as Administrator**:
+    ```powershell
+    .\update_windows.ps1
+    ```
+---

 **What will happen:**

 1. The script will check if **WSL 2** is installed.
 If not, it will install it and **prompt you to reboot**.
 After rebooting, just run `setup_windows.ps1` again.